Lithuania

-For millennia the southeastern shores of the Baltic Sea were inhabited by various Baltic tribes.
-In the 1230s, Lithuanian lands were united by Mindaugas, becoming king and founding the Kingdom of Lithuania on 6 July 1253.
-In the 14th century, the Grand Duchy of Lithuania was the largest country in Europe; present-day Lithuania, Belarus, most of Ukraine, and parts of Poland and Russia were all lands of the Grand Duchy.
-The Crown of the Kingdom of Poland and the Grand Duchy of Lithuania were in a de facto personal union from 1386 with the marriage of the Polish queen Hedwig and Lithuania's Grand Duke Jogaila, who was crowned King jure uxoris Władysław II Jagiełło of Poland.
-The Commonwealth of Poland and Lithuania was established by the Union of Lublin in July 1569.
-The Commonwealth lasted more than two centuries, until neighbouring countries dismantled it in 1772–1795, with the Russian Empire annexing most of Lithuania's territory.
-As World War I ended, Lithuania's Act of Independence was signed on 16 February 1918, founding the modern Republic of Lithuania.
-In World War II, Lithuania was occupied first by the Soviet Union and then by Nazi Germany.
-Towards the end of the war in 1944, when the Germans were retreating, the Soviet Union reoccupied Lithuania.
+For millennia, the southeastern shores of the Baltic Sea were inhabited by various Baltic tribes.
+In the 1230s, Lithuanian lands were united for the first time by Mindaugas, who formed the Kingdom of Lithuania on 6 July 1253.
+Subsequent expansion and consolidation resulted in the Grand Duchy of Lithuania, which by the 14th century was the largest country in Europe.
+In 1386, the grand duchy entered into a de facto personal union with the Crown of the Kingdom of Poland.
+The two realms were united into the Polish-Lithuanian Commonwealth in 1569, forming one of the largest and most prosperous states in Europe.
+The commonwealth lasted more than two centuries, until neighbouring countries gradually dismantled it between 1772 and 1795, with the Russian Empire annexing most of Lithuania's territory.

+Towards the end of World War I, Lithuania declared independence in 1918, founding the modern Republic of Lithuania.
+In World War II, Lithuania was occupied by the Soviet Union, then by Nazi Germany, before being reoccupied by the Soviets in 1944.
 Lithuanian armed resistance to the Soviet occupation lasted until the early 1950s.
-On 11 March 1990, a year before the formal dissolution of the Soviet Union, Lithuania passed the Act of the Re-Establishment of the State of Lithuania, becoming the first Soviet republic to break away when it proclaimed the restoration of its independence.
+On 11 March 1990, a year before the formal dissolution of the Soviet Union, Lithuania became the first Soviet republic to break away when it proclaimed the restoration of its independence.

-Lithuania is a developed country, with a high income advanced economy; ranking very high in the Human Development Index.
-It ranks favourably in terms of civil liberties, press freedom, internet freedom, democratic governance, and peacefulness.
-Lithuania is a member of the European Union, the Council of Europe, eurozone, the Nordic Investment Bank, Schengen Agreement, NATO and OECD.
+Lithuania is a developed country with a high-income and an advanced economy ranking very high in Human Development Index.
+Lithuania ranks highly in digital infrastructure, press freedom and happiness.
+It is a member of the United Nations, the European Union, the Council of Europe, the Council of the Baltic Sea States, the Eurozone, the Nordic Investment Bank, the International Monetary Fund, the Schengen Agreement, NATO, OECD and the World Trade Organization.
 It also participates in the Nordic-Baltic Eight (NB8) regional co-operation format.